 I eventually studied for a degree in English Literature while working as a bookseller.
 The job meant I read even more, and my studies made me a better writer.
 I wrote a second book, slightly less terrible though still unpublishable.

 I loved having conversations about books with other readers, so I swerved again, turning my attention to writing the essays that became Volumes.
-Now, each week, I wax ecstatic about a new novel, gush about a rediscovered classic, or wonder about absurdity #481,516 in the growing list of strangeness that defines the modern world.
+Here, I wax ecstatic about a new novel, gush about a rediscovered classic, or wonder about absurdity #481,516 in the growing list of strangeness that defines the modern world.

 My AI Policy